 SMOG-SERVER: The Whitford group continues to develop and maintain the structure-based model SMOG webserver and SMOG 2 software package.
 As part of this effort, we always welcome visitors.
 If you are interested in visiting and learning more about SMOG models, just send us an email.

-High Performance Computing in Brazil: Prof. Whitford works with Rice University and the University of São Paulo to facilitate growth of HPC in Brazil, with a current focus on the use of a shared Blue Gene/Q Supercomputer.
-Check out the official site for more information.
+High Performance Computing in Brazil: Prof. Whitford works with Rice University and the University of São Paulo to facilitate growth of HPC in Brazil.

-HPC at NU: The Whitford group is active in the development and maintenance of HPC resources at NU.
+HPC at NU: The Whitford group is active in the development and support for HPC resources at NU.
 This includes continuous consultation with NU ITS, as well as involvement with the NU Research Computing Committee.

 January 5-6, 2018: Prof. Whitford is co-organizing a celebratory symposium at Rice University in honor of José Onuchic’s 60th birthday.